Arrested? Don’t Talk To Anyone But An Attorney.

 Being arrested can be a frightening, frustrating and stressful experience.
 Most people do not know what to do next, how to protect their interests or what rights they have in confrontations with police.
 It is easy to get flustered even if you are educated in criminal law.

-Nothing is more disheartening than when people make innocent mistakes that harm their own case or even result in jail time that could have been avoided.
-With over 20 years of practice as a defense attorney and former prosecutor, Brian J. Lockwood has some advice about what to do — and not do — if you have been arrested.
+At our firm, we know nothing is more disheartening than when people make innocent mistakes that harm their own case or even result in jail time that could have been avoided.
+With over 25 years of practice as a defense attorney and former prosecutor, our founder, Brian J. Lockwood, has some advice about what to do – and not do – if you have been arrested.

 Your Name And ‘I Want A Lawyer’ Should Be The Only Things You Say

 Contacting an attorney immediately is always the best way to protect your rights, your freedom and your future.
-When you become our client, we can be at your side in every encounter with police, prosecutors and the court so you don’t have to worry about making a mistake.
+When you become our client, our attorney can be at your side in every encounter with police, prosecutors and the court, so you don’t have to worry about making a mistake.

 In the meantime, here are some words of advice: